Nexstar teaming up with Feeding America to help fight hunger in America

 Now, more than ever, with COVID-19 stressors at work, the need to feed our neighbors continues to swell.
 About one in eight Americans are struggling with food insecurity, and 1 in six children.

-Nexstar Media Group has partnered with Feeding America and has donated over $2 million over two years.
+Nexstar Media Group has partnered with Feeding America and has donated over $2 million in financial contributions and on-air promotions over four years.

 “We’re using the scale of the company and the power of Nexstar to really try and make an impact in an area of food insecurity and hunger in America,” Perry Sook, chairman and CEO of Nexstar, said.